-Prepared with corn, beans, chorizo, pieces of beef and pork and other vegetables like onion or pepper, this kind of stew is the most traditional dish of the Andes region.
+Prepared with corn, beans, chorizo, pieces of beef and pork, and other vegetables like onion or pepper, this kind of stew is the most traditional dish of the Andes region.
 The sweetness of the corn merges perfectly with the spice of the chorizo and results in a consistent soup, perfect for regaining your strength after a long day or warming up in winter.
-Psst…get your recipe here!

-Meanwhile, the dough of tamales has smaller pieces of corn, more condiments and is mixed with onions, cheese, beef and sometimes fruits or other vegetables before wrapping it up in banana leaves.
-It is a really popular dish since the pre-hispanic period, when it was eaten by everyone, no matter their social class.
+Meanwhile, the dough of tamales has smaller pieces of corn, and more condiments and is mixed with onions, cheese, beef, and sometimes fruits or other vegetables before wrapping it up in banana leaves.
+It has been a really popular dish since the pre-Hispanic period, when it was eaten by everyone, no matter their social class.
 It is so rooted in the province’s culture that during the month of July, the colonial town of Chicoana celebrates de national Tamal festival.
 Wouldn’t it be the best day to taste it?

 Did you think that this was it for your tummy?
-Not only did I leave many traditional dishes behind, like carbonada or guatia, but we still had the sweetest part of your trip to Salta to come: its desserts.
+Not only did I leave many traditional dishes behind, like carbonada or guatia, but we still had the sweetest part of Salta food to come: its desserts.
 Among them, “quesillos” definitely stand out, made from cow or goat cheese –the greasy flavor of this last one, also a traditional product, makes it pretty addictive- and usually served with nuts, “membrillo” and honey, sugarcane syrup or another kind of jam.
-Likewise, it can be accompanied by the so-called “delicia dorada” (golden delight) of the province: “dulce de cayote”, which is also ideal to make sweet pastries or cakes like Pasta Real, a classic in Salta.
+Likewise, it can be accompanied by the so-called “delicia dorada” (golden delight) of the province: “dulce de cayote”, which is also ideal for making sweet pastries or cakes like Pasta Real, a classic in Salta.

-If you’re more of a fruit lover, the dessert for you is cuaresmillo, a type of small peach which isn’t tasty enough to be eaten alone, so it’s normally worth trying it as syrup next to cheese and nuts.
-It doesn’t matter if you’re a “sweet” or “salty” person: you definitely won’t get hungry during your trip in Salta.
+If you’re more of a fruit lover, the dessert for you is cuaresmillo, a type of small peach that isn’t tasty enough to be eaten alone, so it’s normally worth trying it as syrup next to cheese and nuts.
+It doesn’t matter if you’re a “sweet” or “salty” person: you definitely won’t get hungry during your trip to Salta.
 Watch your bathroom scale!

 Written by Irene Valiente